MARA Student Experience

 - Extracurricular activities abound at our school.
-Among the vast opportunities for networking and knowledge building, 50% participated in our MARA online lecture series that features guest presenters in the fields of archives, records and information governance.
+Among the vast opportunities for networking and knowledge building, 33% volunteered at an archives or records center.
+Did you know that we offer a MARA online lecture series that features guest presenters in the fields of archives, records and information governance?

 In addition, you’ll be in good company in our fully online master’s degree program.
-Here are some facts about our graduating MARA students as reported in the spring 2018 exit survey:
+Here are some facts about our graduating MARA students as reported in the fall 2018 exit survey:

-- While earning their MARA degree, our students lived in various countries, including the United States and Canada.
-Our MARA program is offered exclusively online, and there are no on-campus orientations or other required in-person events.
+- While earning their MARA degree, our students completed courses from across the U.S. Our MARA program is offered exclusively online, and there are no on-campus orientations or other required in-person events.

 - Our online program allows students the flexibility to continue working while pursuing their MARA degree.
-63% were both students at our school and employees at organizations representing archives and business/industry.
-Learn more about how our students juggle school, work, family, and life in our Day in the Life series.
+67% were both students at our school and employees at government agencies, for example.

-- MARA students represent diverse ethnicities, including Asian, Multi-racial, and White.
+- MARA students represent diverse ethnicities, including Hispanic and White.

 - In this particular survey, all the respondents were female.